 With significant commercial experience of the WAEMU and CEMAC banking legislation, GENI & KEBE advises on finance transactions across the 17 OHADA states, including cross-border investments.

-■Islamic Corporation for the Development of the Private Sector – Extension of global lines of credit (Islamic finance) to banks or leasing companies operating in Chad, Cameroon and Gabon
+■ Islamic Corporation for the Development of the Private Sector – Extension of global lines of credit (Islamic finance) to banks and leasing companies operating in Chad, Cameroon and Gabon

 Corporate/Mergers & Acquisitions:

 GENI & KEBE advises on M&A transactions, incorporation of branches or subsidiaries, and acquisition of domestic companies and assets by foreign-owned companies.

 ■ Tata Group – Acquisition of majority equity of Senegalese company UNITECH